SCN Co-op Award

 The SCN Undergraduate Research Training/Co-op awards provides $10,000 in salary support for an undergraduate/ co-op student to work on a stem cell-focused research project in the lab of a SCN PI over two four-month work terms (which may be contiguous), which MUST occur between the period of April 1, 2014 – March 31, 2015 (applications with a proposed end date after March 31, 2015 will not be considered in this competition).
 In addition, the SCN Undergraduate Research Training/Co-op awards also covers the travel and accommodation costs for the student to present their research at a subsequent Till & McCulloch Meeting (TMM) that overlaps or immediately follows the term of this award.
 The TMM travel award is contingent on the undergraduate/co-op student submitting an abstract for presentation (oral or poster) at the AGM.
 Note that the next Till & McCulloch Meeting is scheduled for October 23-25, 2013 in Banff.

 - Applicants must be working towards their undergraduate degree at a Canadian university enrolled in either an undergraduate or co-operative program for the entire duration of their first work term.
 Awardees cannot be enrolled in a graduate program at any point while holding this award.

 - Candidates' proposed supervisors for the work term placement must be SCN Principal Investigators (PIs) - click here for a list of current SCN PIs.
 Note: A SCN PI can host an undergraduate/co-op student from a different institution other than his/her own.

-- SCN PIs may only submit one co-op award application OR one undergraduate research training award application in any one competition.
+- SCN PIs may only submit one application.
 A SCN PIs may only train one recipient of a SCN Research Training Award (Undergraduate Research Training Award, Co-op Award, Social Sciences Summer Student Award OR Clinical Student Research Training Award) at any one time.

 - Research project must clearly fall within SCN mission and be collaborative in nature.